|Dates / Deadlines:|

 · Students will understand the realities of a small island developing nation.

-· Students will gain practical knowledge/experience in tourism, business, or small island sustainability.
+· Students will gain practical knowledge/experience in tourism, business, hospitality, and/or hotel and restaurant management.

 · Students will understand the history of the Bahamas and how the strategic importance of the islands have shaped its history from colonialism, pirates, slavery, and plantation agriculture, to tourism and banking.

 · Students will interact with Bahamians and begin to learn about small island living